RafaGago/mini-async-log-c/readme.md

 > "full width zero padded integer: {0W}"

-The new "N" specifier is replaced by the number of nibbles of an integer:
+The new "N" specifier is replaced by the number of nibbles of an hexadecimal
+integer:

 > "full width hex zero padded integer: {0Nx}"